Multiple Instance Verification: Introduction

-Conceptually, the MI verification problem may be characterized as a combination of two sub-problems: verification \cite{siamver93} and multiple instance learning (MIL) \cite{mil97}.
+Conceptually, the MI verification (MIV) problem may be characterized as a combination of two sub-problems: verification (\cite{siamver93}) and multiple instance learning (MIL \cite{mil97}).
 Verification is frequently formulated as a binary classification task based on a pair of inputs, predicting whether or not the paired inputs are of the same class.
-The standard solution is to apply Siamese neural networks \cite{siamver93, siamsim05, siamese15}, but they have no built-in mechanism to aggregate or select from multiple elements within an input, which renders them unsuitable for MI verification.
-On the other hand, algorithms for MIL, where bags of instances are to be classified, address the ambiguity in how a bag-level class label is related to the unknown labels of the instances in a bag \cite{milreview17, milsurvey18}.
-However, existing MIL methods do not provide a dedicated mechanism to take the information provided by a query instance into account.
-In this paper, we argue that new algorithms and models are required for this setting and provide theoretical and empirical evidence showing the benefit of explicitly incorporating both components---the target bag and the query instance---and modelling their relationship during learning and inference.
+The standard solution is to apply Siamese neural networks, as in (\cite{siamver93, siamsim05, siamese15}), but they do not have a built-in mechanism to aggregate or select multiple elements within an input, which makes them unsuitable for MIV.
+On the other hand, algorithms for MIL, which classify bags of instances, address the ambiguity in how a bag-level class label is related to the unknown labels of the instances in a bag (\cite{milreview17, milsurvey18}).
+However, existing MIL methods do not provide a dedicated mechanism to take into account the information provided by a query instance.
+In this paper, we argue that new algorithms and models are required for the MIV problem setting, and provide theoretical and empirical evidence showing the benefit of explicitly incorporating both components---the target bag and the query instance---and modeling their relationship during learning and inference.
 We revisit the distinction between MIV, standard verification tasks, and MIL in Section~\ref{sec:miv_concept}.

-We also stress that ``multiple instance verification'' and similar terms as used in domains such as biometrics \cite{micnn19, mibiomgan22} refer to problems that differ from the setting considered in this paper.
-In those problems, all instances of a bag, by definition, have \emph{homogeneous} unobservable labels, implying no noise or irrelevant elements in the bag for verification.
-This is in contrast to the verification problem with \emph{heterogeneous} instance labels studied in this paper.
-Crucially, just as in standard MIL, an exemplar label only provides information about the existence of key instances in a bag but does not identify them.
-Moreover, as the query instance may belong to a class that has not been observed when the verification model was trained, it enables classification into previously unknown classes.
+We also stress that ``multiple instance verification'' and similar terms used in domains such as biometrics (\cite{micnn19, mibiomgan22}) refer to problems that differ from the setting considered in our paper.
+In these problems, all instances of a bag, by definition, have \emph{homogeneous} unobservable labels, implying that there is no noise or irrelevant elements in the bag for verification.
+This is in contrast to the verification problem with \emph{heterogeneous} instances studied in this paper.
+Crucially, just as in traditional MIL, an exemplar label only provides information about the existence of key instances in a bag but does not identify them.
+Moreover, since the query instance may belong to a class that has not been observed when the verification model was trained, it enables classification into previously unknown classes.
 Following the rationale of \cite{siamese15}, this is analogous to an MI version of zero-shot classification.